 Yes, but check with your doctor first.
 Contact sports may be an issue because you need to avoid getting hit in the stomach.
 You may be able to find special equipment.
 Ask your doctor what’s safe for you.

 Sex and Intimacy

 Taking out your bladder can change your sex life.
 This is especially true if other organs were removed at the same time as your bladder.
 Some changes are temporary, but some may not be.

 It’s not uncommon to have nerve damage after surgery, and you may have trouble getting an erection.
 Treatments for erectile dysfunction can help with that.
-They include medication, injections, and vacuum pumps to stiffen the penis.
+They include medication, shots, and vacuum pumps to stiffen the penis.
 Give yourself a year before you make permanent decisions about erection problems, in case your nerves recover.

 Women: If your cancer was large or in more than one place in the bladder, your surgeon probably also removed your uterus, cervix, and part of your vagina.
 If your ovaries were taken out, that could trigger menopause.
 You might find that sex is less comfortable because your vagina is smaller or drier.
 Your doctor may prescribe lubricants or a dilator to stretch your vagina.
 With time, you and your partner can find a new rhythm with your sex life and even find new ways to make each other feel good.

 It might help you to talk to your family and friends with candor.
-So can talking to others who’ve had similar surgeries in support groups.
+You might find it helpful to talk to a therapist or someone who’s been through it.
 If you think counseling or medication would help, ask your doctor.